TiagoOlivoto/metan/README.md

 Introduction
 ============

-The METAAB package provide useful functions for analyzing multienvironment trial data using AMMI and BLUP models.
-The main features includes, but are not limited to:
+The METAAB package provides useful functions for analyzing multi-environment trial data using AMMI and BLUP models.
+The main features include, but are not limited to:

 -   Cross-validation procedures for AMMI-family and BLUP models;
 -   Estimation AMMI models based on number of IPCAs;
 -   Prediction in mixed-effect models;
 -   Variance components and genetic parameters in mixed-effect models;
--   Graphic tools for generating biplots
+-   Graphics tools for generating biplots

 Dependences
 ===========

 METAAB depends on the following R packages.

--   `grid` for
+-   `grid` for arranging plots
 -   `ggplot2` for graphics
 -   `ggrepel` for avoiding overlaps text in plots
 -   `magrittr` for the %&gt;% opperator
 -   `dendexted` and `gplots` for dendrograms
 -   `dplyr` for data manipulation

-The package `kableExtra` and `cowplot` were used to generate the tables and arranging the graphics of these material.
+-   `lme4` and `lmerTest` for mixed-effect models

 Installing
 ==========